-Who Cannot Consent to Sexual Contact
+Who Cannot Consent to Sexual Contact in Texas

 Individuals younger than 16 years of age cannot legally consent to sexual contact.
 An individual who has sexual contact of any kind with a child under the age of 16, even if they too are under this consent age, are guilty of sexual assault.
 Individuals considered by law to be adults who have sexual contact with children under 16 will also face statutory rape, child molestation, or other serious charges.
 By law penetration is not limited to sexual intercourse.
 Penetration of any kind can constitute sexual assault; it can also constitute rape.

 Incapacitated individuals cannot consent to sexual contact.
 Incapacitated applies to more than individuals with physical or mental disabilities.
 Individuals, who are rendered unconscious due to alcohol consumption or drug usage are also considered incapacitated.
 Any individual facilitating any form of sexual contact with incapacitated individuals is guilty of sexual assault.

 - Threats to sexually contact another individual.

 - Using suggestive language in a sexual nature.

 - The display of pornographic, suggestive, or other sexually explicit pictures or materials.

 - Usage of degrading language such as referring to a woman with who you are not romantically involved as “Babe” or other inappropriate names.

 - Offering favors in exchange for sexual activity including that which is consentual.